Worldbuilding/kaztron/22/index.md

 .spotlight join
 ```

-If you want to roll dice, say three 20-sided dice, you could type the following message in the #tabletop channel (this is a channel-restricted command):
+If you want to roll dice, say three 20-sided dice, you could type the following message in any channel:

 ```
 .roll 3d20